rotki/rotki/docs/api.rst

         "message": "",
       }

-   :resjson object result: The result of the Eth2 staking details for all of the user's accounts.
+   :resjson result list: The result of the Eth2 staking details for all of the user's accounts.
 It's a list of details per validator.
-Important thing to note hereis that if all performance entries are 0 then this means that the validator is not active yet and is still waiting in the deposit queue.
+Important thing to note here is that if all performance entries are 0 then this means that the validator is not active yet and is still waiting in the deposit queue.

    :resjson eth_depositor string: The eth1 address that made the deposit for the validator.
    :resjson index int: The Eth2 validator index.